 Patient care coordination means different things to different people, from provider to patient, and from insurer to the network that connects them all.
 Regardless of how you define it, everyone’s goals are the same: enhance quality, streamline the provision of services, increase efficiency, and reduce costs.

-Many facets exist when it comes to patient care coordination, but at the center sits the medical answering service.
+Many facets exist when it comes to patient care coordination, but at the center sits the doctors answering service.
 With their around-the-clock coverage and sophisticated healthcare services, answering services play a critical role in coordinating the healthcare of patients, from telephone nurse triage to medical answering service and everything in between.

 Consider some of these options: